 - Strategy

-The NABARD Grade A Phase 2 (Mains) exam is divided into two papers of 100 marks each.
+The NABARD Grade A Phase 2 (Mains) exam is divided into 2 papers of 100 marks each.

 - Paper I: Descriptive English